 #7 Does breastfeeding cause saggy boobs?

 Pregnancy, ageing of skin and smoking are the main causes of changes in breast shape and skin elasticity, not breastfeeding.
 Pregnancy hormones affect your breast shape whether or not you plan to breastfeed3 4.
 Of course, if your breasts swell from a B cup to an F during pregnancy and you’re an H cup for breastfeeding, there might be some stretch marks and changes after the milk has gone, unless you have particularly elastic skin.
 So some mothers will notice changes due to breastfeeding and others won’t, just as some mothers’ bodies will have stretch marks on their hips and tummies or a “baby bag” belly from pregnancy yet others will fit straight back into their pre-pregnancy jeans.
 The rewards of breastfeeding or pregnancy are worth these normal changes.

 #8 Do you have to watch your diet and avoid alcohol?

 A healthy diet is better for you, but you can eat a less than perfect diet and still make great breast milk.
 Breastfeeding mothers can eat pretty much whatever they like although including a balance of healthy fats is recommended because the fats in breast milk are the one component most affected by diet.
 A vegan mother will need to ensure she is getting enough vitamin B12 otherwise her baby might fail to thrive or have developmental problems.
-See Best Breastfeeding Diet and foods to Avoid for more information.
+See Best Breastfeeding Diet and Foods to Avoid for more information.
 There are rare occasions when a baby is particularly sensitive to something in a mother’s diet and a chief culprit is often dairy produce.
 It can be a disadvantage to have to exclude reactive foods like cows’ milk products from your diet for the time your baby is breastfeeding, however some mothers find excluding the food that upsets their baby can benefit their own health.
 Bear in mind the heavily processed formula alternatives may not suit your baby either—after all they are made directly from cows’ milk.